 Each classroom will also develop additional guidelines and procedures suitable for the age and needs of the children.
-Infractions of regular procedures will be dealt with by the classroom teacher.
-Students who persistently fail to follow the school rules or playground guidelines will be dealt with through the discipline, strategies, and consequences listed in this pamphlet.
+Infractions will be dealt with by school staff.
+Students who persistently fail to follow the expectations will be addressed through the intervention and consequences listed in this pamphlet.